-Man smiling and looking up
+Man with well-managed glaucoma smiling and looking up

 Glaucoma